tomersk/learn-python/README.md

-# Python Data Science Handbook in Agtech
+# Learning Python for Modelling

 Version 1.0.0